Azure Shared Image Gallery now supports specialised images in preview

 - What should I be aware of before using this feature?

-If you are using the image to deploy multiple VMs in the same virtual network or domain, be sure to change the computer name immediately after the VMs boot up to enable inter-VM communication.
+If you are using the image to deploy multiple VMs in the same virtual network or domain, make sure that you change the computer name immediately after the VMs boot up to enable inter-VM communication.

 - Is this preview available in all Azure regions?